 Roof shingles come in different types.
 You can choose shingles made of asphalt, wood, and slate.
 Most shingle roofs match any architectural design — for example, hip, gable, and combination.
 However, if you prefer slate shingles, you’d have to make sure that your house is structurally strong.
 Slate weighs a lot.

 Metal roofs outperform most roofing materials in terms of strength and lifespan.
 Copper is a type of metal roof that lasts the longest.
 It has a lifespan of 80-100 years.
 Other options include aluminum, steel, and zinc.
 You’ll find metal roofs usually on shapes like hip, gable, combination, and butterfly.

 Before you go, we’d like to thank you for checking out our 2019 guide on house roof styles.
 Have you chosen one already?
 We hope so.

 If you need expert advice, Ropa Roofing is here.
+We’re a Denver CO roofing company with the experience and knowledge you’ll need for excellent roofing results.
 Get in touch with us today and we’ll speak with you regarding the best options for your Denver house.
 We’ll consider your budget goals and other preferences.